 This degree program is designed for students who wish to pursue a comprehensive study of computer science that blends theory, abstraction, and design in a variety of traditional and current areas.
 Graduates will be prepared to work for a variety of companies including those that have a scientific, engineering, or mathematical focus.
 It would also prepare students to pursue graduate studies in Computer Science.
 General Computer Science is designed to prepare students to work for a variety of companies including those who have a scientific, engineering, or mathematical focus.

-The General Computer Science program is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
+The General Computer Science program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.

 Program Educational Objectives are statements that describe the expected accomplishments and professional status of graduates 3-5 years beyond the baccalaureate degree.
 The School of Information Technology at Illinois State University is dedicated to graduating people who will: